kensh1ro/flutter-ssl-bypass/README.md

 `sysctl -w net.ipv4.ip_forward=1`

-NOTE: you can also add a redirect for port 80 to 8080 by chaning `--dport 443 to --dport 80`
+NOTE: you can also add a redirect for port 80 to 8080 by changing `--dport 443 to --dport 80`
 ### for osx:
 `sudo sysctl -w net.inet.ip.forwarding=1`